-File-based PCS7 logs include WinCC system diagnostics logs, SQL Server logs of WinCC, OS project logs, AS project logs, Multiproject logs as well as Batch logs coming from Automation, Engineering, and Operator stations.
+File-based PCS7 logs include WinCC system diagnostics logs, SQL Server logs of WinCC, OS project logs, AS project logs, Multi-project logs, and Batch logs coming from Automation, Engineering, and Operator stations.

-The easiest way to collect and normalize Siemens SIMATIC PCS 7 log data is to collect them with NXLog.
-With its unique capabilities, logs can be collected from literally any file, in any format.
-Given the wide variation in format and structure of such log files, its versatility is ideally suited for these systems.
+The easiest way to collect and normalize Siemens SIMATIC PCS 7 log data is by deploying NXLog.
+With its unique capabilities, logs can be collected from literally any file in any format.
+Given the wide variation in format and structure of such log files, its versatility is ideal for these systems.

-For more information on how to integrate NXLog with SIMATIC PCS 7, you can find detailed documentation here.
+For more information on integrating NXLog with SIMATIC PCS 7, see the Siemens SIMATIC PCS 7 integration guide.

 The above mentioned log sources, and the features NXLog provides all play an important role when normalizing logs in order to be accepted by Graylog.